NMGRL/pychron/docs/course/pychron_week_day2.rst

 Use the browser to select a set of analyses.

-    1. If you want to plot an entire L# double click it and it will be added to the Unknowns Pane.
+    1. If you want to plot all analyses from a L# double click it and it will be added to the Unknowns Pane.
-    2. If you want to plot a set of L#'s select the set and right click> Plot Selected or Plot Selected(Grouped).
+    2. If you want to plot a set of L#'s select the set and right click and choose Plot Selected or Plot Selected(Grouped).
 Plot Selected(Grouped) will group the analyses by L#.
     3. If you want to plot a set of analyses select them and
-        a.
-Use the append/replace button in the Unknowns Pane
+     a) Use the append/replace button in the Unknowns Pane
-        b.
-Right click and use append or replace
+     b) Right click and use append or replace
-        c. drag the analyses into the unknowns pane
+     c) drag the analyses into the unknowns pane

 .. |diff| image:: ../images/edit_diff.png
           :height: 16px